-Trees, not whales are the largest organisms alive on Earth today.
+Trees and not whales, are the largest organisms alive on Earth today.

 Trees provide food in the form of fruits, nuts, leaves, bark and roots.

-The tallest species of trees in the world include the Coast Redwood, Giant Sequoia, Coast Douglas Fir, Sitka Spruce and the Australian Mountain Ash.
+The tallest species of trees in the world include the Coast Redwood, the Giant Sequoia, the Coast Douglas Fir, the Sitka Spruce and the Australian Mountain Ash.

-Wood from trees can be used in a number of ways. including as a building material and an energy source.
+Wood from trees can be used in a number of ways, especially as a building material and as a energy source.